tkoft/csci376/_posts/2018-02-05-goodbad-design.md

 ## Bad Design

 Let's start with the bad news.
-I've always been irked by a few bad design quirks around campus, but one of my favorites is definitely a recurrent trend of "things not fitting into the trash cans they're designed for".
+I've always been irked by a few bad design quirks around campus, but one of my favorites is definitely a recurring trend of "things not fitting into the trash cans they're designed for".
 Here's the standard diningware return receptacle found in various buildings around Williams, and a plate from Mission dining hall (one of three dining locations on campus):

 ![Plate return fail]({{ site.url }}/img/goodbad-design/PlateMisfit.jpg)